 You'll find that protective fleece is your new best friend in the garden during winter cold snaps.
 Widely available online and in garden centers, horticultural fleece is a lightweight, soft, polyester material that can be tucked around plants to protect them from snowfall.
 This has the effect of creating snug little pockets.

 Just as with how to protect plants from frost, it's a bad idea to use plastics like polythene or plastic sheeting directly on the plants as this will stifle them.
 It will trap moisture inside and increases the possibility of frost damage.

-Horticultural fleece (readily available at Amazon) (opens in new tab) is porous, allowing air and water through, which is much healthier for your precious plants.
+Frost cloth (also known as horticultural fleece) is readily available from Amazon.
+It's is porous, allowing air and water through, which is much healthier for your precious plants.
 Invest in a decent quality product so that it lasts for years which means it's a more sustainable option as fleece can't be recycled.